 Lithodora is an evergreen perennial that blooms profusely in the Spring.
 The electric blue blossoms are tiny but pack a big punch in full bloom.
 Here’s everything you need to know.

-May 20, 2018 update: There are new updates about Lithodora that I’ve written, as additional information to this post.
-The links are at the bottom of this article!
+May 20, 2018 update: There is a new update about Lithodora that I’ve written, as additional information to this post.
+The link is at the bottom of this article!

 So many of you enjoyed my post about Candytuft, that I decided to offer you another plant recommendation for your gardens:

 I had never heard of Lithodora before we moved here to our furrever home, and in fact when I first saw it at a garden nursery assumed it was the annual flower Lobelia.

 tiny flowers that provide quite a show of blue.

 I was told by the nursery that Lithodora can handle our hot and humid southern New Jersey shore Summers, that it will bloom profusely all Summer long, and that it was an evergreen perennial.
 That’s all I needed to hear to convince me to buy two pots for our front garden bed.
 That was back in 2008 – our first Spring in our new home – hard to be believe that was four years ago already!
 Having the hindsight of the past four years, I can share with you the realities of what this plant does and doesn’t do.

 Lithodora blooms profusely in the Spring.
 The electric blue blossoms are tiny but pack a big punch all together in full bloom.
 Our Lithodora is blooming much earlier this year than in past years, definitely due to the lack of a real Winter, but usually it is a mid-Spring blooming flower.

 |Yes, that is a baby Monarch butterfly keeping me company!|

 Lithodora is an evergreen perennial.
 Lithodora maintains its green foliage year-round.
 Of course when there’s several inches of snow on the ground, it doesn’t matter.
 But this year, with the warm Winter, it was nice to have some green.